0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/XML External Entity Injection (XXE Injection).md

 ### XInclude attacks

 >[!abstract]
 >Some applications receive client-submitted data, embed it on the server-side into an XML document, and then parse the document.
 An example of this occurs when client-submitted data is placed into a back-end SOAP request, which is then processed by the backend SOAP service.
+>
+>See [Edge-Side Includes Injection (ESI)](Edge-Side%20Includes%20Injection%20(ESI).md) and [Edge-Side Includes Injection (ESI)](Edge-Side%20Includes%20Injection%20(ESI).md) for further references.

 In this situation, you cannot carry out a classic XXE attack, because you don't control the entire XML document and so cannot define or modify a `DOCTYPE` element.
 However, you might be able to use `XInclude` instead. `XInclude` is a part of the XML specification that allows an XML document to be built from sub-documents.
 You can place an `XInclude` attack within any data value in an XML document, so the attack can be performed in situations where you only control a single item of data that is placed into a server-side XML document.